Ameobea/homepage/notes/content/posts/building-rnn-architecture-visualizations-with-tikz.md

 As you can see, it's possible to choose whether to use arrows or lines to join nodes and set styles on individual edges.
 It's also possible to define multiple edges on the same line, similar to Graphviz.

-However, for some of the edges my visualization, I wanted to manually control the routing of edges in order to make it look better.
+However, for some of the edges in my visualization, I wanted to manually control the routing of edges in order to make it look better.
 There are a few different ways to accomplish this in TikZ, but the method I chose was to define `coordinate`s.

 In TikZ, `coordinate`s are invisible objects that are not displayed in any way but can instead be used as sources/destinations for edges.
 So, to create an angled edge like the one from `New State` to `State` in the visualization, I did this: